edinburgh-napier/set09121/lectures/lecture11.md

 - Sometimes we want to modify velocity directly, for example in collision resolution.
     - The amount of force applied after collision may not be enough to move the object.
 - Therefore we use impulses to calculate direct changes in velocity.

+Impulses are Cheat forces.
+We implement them by directly modifying velocity.
+You can't do this in real life.

 ---